Last Updated on June 30, 2022

 If the ghost towns outside of Vegas did not give you the chills, this museum surely will.
 The National Atomic Testing Museum is a science and history museum located just off of the Las Vegas strip.
 The museum is an affiliate museum of the Smithsonian Institution.

-At the National Atomic Testing Museum in Las Vegas, you can explore the history and pop culture surrounding the Cold War that caused panic for bomb shelters, nuclear weapons, and the Nevada test site.
+If you’re looking for a fascinating glimpse into the history of the American nuclear program, the museum offers a wide range of exhibits on the development of nuclear weapons, as well as the testing that took place at the Nevada Test Site.
+You’ll also learn about the people who worked on the program and the challenges they faced.
+Explore the history and pop culture surrounding the Cold War that caused panic for bomb shelters, nuclear weapons, and the Nevada test site.
 You will learn through interactive exhibits, photographs, videos, artifacts, and scientific reports that cover the 70 years of testing in the desert outside of Vegas.
+The museum is a great way to learn about an important part of American history.

 Also, many of the volunteers were employees of the testing site.
 They have plenty of tales to tell about what working with the bombs and government was like.